enzyme42/themining.site/README.md

 # The Mining Site

 > [!WARNING]
-> If you're looking for the open source version of this front-end, please visit: <a href="https://github.com/zdzieblowski/foundation-v2-frontend" target="_blank">https://github.com/zdzieblowski/foundation-v2-frontend</a>
+> If you're looking for the open source version of this front-end, please visit: [https://github.com/zdzieblowski/foundation-v2-frontend](https://github.com/zdzieblowski/foundation-v2-frontend)

 Copyright © 2024+ enzyme42.com.
 All rights reserved.